vikram917/aeonaxy/README.md

 ## Getting Started
-First go to the /aeonaxy project directory. in this directory open terminal or command prompt
+First go to the /aeonaxy project directory. in this directory open terminal or command prompt and run command below

 npm i
 or